-- 6.2.2 The Assessment makes reference to Bitham Lane Brook in Stretton when discussing water drainage paths as a "small watercourse draining the 'Outwoods' area of Burton between Horninglow and Stretton and feeding into the Northern end of the Knightsbridge Way balancing lake."
+- 6.2.1 The Strategic Flood Risk Assessment Level 1 and 2 and Strategic Flood Risk Assessment Update 201314 identify much of the land to the north east of the built up area of Stretton as within Flood Zones 2 and 3 see Map 6 and Map 7 below.
+Flood Zone 2 is considered to be medium risk flooding from a 1 in 1,000 year (0.1% AEP) fluvial or tidal event, and Flood Zone 3 is considered high risk flooding from a 1 in 100 year (1% AEP) fluvial event or a 1 in 200 year (0.5% AEP) tidal event.
+The NPPF states that all proposals in Flood Zones 2 and 3 should be subjected to the Sequential Test, the Exception Test (if required), and accompanied by a Flood Risk Assessment. - 6.2.2 The Assessment makes reference to Bitham Lane brook in Stretton when discussing water drainage paths as a "small watercourse draining the 'Outwoods' area of Burton between Horninglow and Stretton and feeding into the Northern end of the Knightsbridge Way balancing lake."
 Table 1 in the document Summary of locations shown to have had flooding problems in 2012 lists the following locations in Stretton: Britannia Drive (cause unknown), Corden Avenue (highway and land drainage), Hillfield Lane (surface water sewage problems), Moor Furlong (highway drainage problem), Sunningdale Close (surface water runoff), Beech Avenue (watercourse folding potential scheme planned). - 6.2.3 The Parish Council is concerned that additional hard surfaces associated with new development could exacerbate flooding problems and flood risk in the Parish by increasing run off and adding to pressures on existing drainage and sewerage systems.